 This all depends on your circumstances as every mortgage company is different.
 All financial commitments such as credit cards, hire-purchases, loans, nursery and childcare costs can potentially have an impact on the amount you can borrow.
 Conduct an audit of all of these commitments to get an accurate idea of what you can borrow quickly.

-4. What type of advisers are available for me?
+4. What type of advisors are available for me?

 There are two types of advisers: